vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ## US03 - Create category
 - **Endpoint**: `POST /categories`
-- **Description**: As an admin, I want to create new categories so that users can classify their advertisements properly.
+- **Description**: As an Admin, I want to create new categories so that users can classify their advertisements properly.
 - **Permissions/Role**: admin
 - **Acceptance Criteria**:
   - The category name must be unique and not empty